Declaration on the Rights of Indigenous Peoples: Australia

-In October 2007 former Australian Prime Minister John Howard pledged to hold a referendum on changing the Australian constitution to recognise Indigenous Australians if re-elected.
+In October 2007 former Australian Prime Minister John Howard pledged to hold a referendum on changing the Australian constitution to recognize Indigenous Australians if re-elected.
 He said that the distinctiveness of people's identity and their rights to preserve their heritage should be acknowledged.

-On April 3, 2009, the Rudd Government formally endorsed the Declaration.
+On April 3, 2009, the Rudd Government formally endorsed the declaration.

 Canada

-The Canadian Government said that while it supported the "spirit" of the declaration, it contained elements that were "fundamentally incompatible with Canada's constitutional framework", which includes both the Charter of Rights and Freedoms and Section 35, which enshrines aboriginal and treaty rights.
-In particular, the Canadian government had problems with Article 19 (which appears to require governments to secure the consent of indigenous peoples regarding matters of general public policy), and Articles 26 and 28 (which could allow for the re-opening or repudiation of historically settled land claims).
+The Canadian Government said that while it supported the "spirit" of the declaration, it contained elements that were "fundamentally incompatible with Canadian Constitution", which includes both the Charter of Rights and Freedoms and Section 35, which enshrines aboriginal and treaty rights.
+In particular, the Canadian government had problems with article 19 (which appears to require governments to secure the consent of indigenous peoples regarding matters of general public policy), and articles 26 and 28 (which could allow for the re-opening or repudiation of historically settled land claims).